 You know what they say: April showers bring May flowers.
 Spring is in the air in the Southeast which means the wildflowers will be blooming and providing a brilliant showcase of color.
 If you’re planning a Southeastern rafting and zipline trip, you don’t want to miss out on wildflower viewing.
 Here is a complete guide to where and when to expect the wildflowers to bloom this spring.

-If you’re visiting Wildwater’s Pigeon or Ocoee locations this Spring, Great Smoky Mountains National Park is the ultimate stop to view wildflowers.
+If you’re visiting Wildwater’s Ocoee location this Spring, Great Smoky Mountains National Park is the ultimate stop to view wildflowers.
 The Great Smoky Mountains National Park is designated as an International Biosphere Preserve due to its abundance of biodiversity.
 There’s a relatively wide window to see the incredible array of flowers in the park, but spring is regarded as the best time to see wildflowers in the national park.

 The earliest spring wildflowers to bloom are ephemerals like daffodils, jonquils, chickweed, and violets.
 As higher levels of precipitation greet the Smokies in the spring, the result is a more spectacular display of wildflowers.
 As late April and May arrive, you will have the chance to see trillium, white fringed phacelia, showy orchis, crested dwarf iris, and Dutchman’s breeches.